-The Blossom Bus project will employ local vehicles in rural India to transport Muslim minority girls to secondary school, clearing the single greatest obstacle to their continuing education.
+The Blossom Bus project employs local vehicles in rural India to provide safe and reliable transportation to girls attending secondary school and college, clearing the single greatest obstacle to their continuing education.

 India has the highest rates in the world of sexual violence against women.
 For girls in rural Mewat, Haryana, if there is no school in her village she is forced to drop out.
 Parents will not allow their girls to walk to school due to the risk of sexual violence, and there is no affordable way for them to attend school outside of their village.
 Because of this, there is little incentive for a girl in these rural villages staying in school past sixth grade.